 Official ACT, CLT, or SAT Scores

-Applicants are encouraged to submit a résumé of their extracurricular activities, leadership, and work experience.
+A résumé of extracurricular activities, leadership, volunteerism, and work experience is strongly recommended for all applicants.
 Please include dates/class years for all items.

-Though not required, an admissions interview is highly recommended for all applicants, especially those wishing to be considered for scholarship.
+Though not required, an admissions interview is strongly recommended for all applicants, especially those wishing to be considered for scholarship.

 Students With College Credit: Students wishing to receive Hillsdale College credit for any college coursework taken while in high school must submit official transcripts from the institution(s) granting credit.
 A student who has taken and received one or more college credits but has never enrolled full-time as a degree-seeking student should select “Freshman” on the application.